ytungdev/leet-notes/0004_median-of-two-sorted-arrays/README.md

 	- if `A[i] > B[j+1]`, partition `i` is too right, binary search `A.left` `L,R = 0,i-1`
 	- if `B[j] > A[i+1]`, partition `i` is too left, binary search `A.right` `L,R = i+1,m`

+---

 ```
-The following case show 3 scenario of partitioning with
+The following case show 3 scenario of partitioning,  with :

 I = [a,b,c,d,e,f,g]
 m = 3
 n = 4